DakshMalhotra930/frontend-tinker-studio/BACKEND_INTEGRATION.md

 ## Troubleshooting

+### Current Issue: Method Not Allowed (405)
+**Symptoms**:
+- Console shows "Method Not Allowed" errors
+- API calls to old backend URL

+**Solution**:
+1. ✅ Frontend API configuration updated
+2. ✅ Environment file created
+3. 🔄 Start your ai-tutor backend server
+4. 🔄 Ensure backend routes match frontend expectations

 ### Common Issues

-1. **CORS Errors**: Ensure your backend allows requests from your frontend domain
+1. **CORS Errors**: Ensure your ai-tutor backend allows requests from your frontend domain
-2. **404 Errors**: Check that your backend routes match the frontend API calls
+2. **404 Errors**: Check that your backend routes match the frontend API calls exactly
-3. **Connection Refused**: Verify your backend server is running and accessible
+3. **Connection Refused**: Verify your ai-tutor backend server is running on port 8000

 ### Debug Steps

-1. Check browser Network tab for failed requests
+1. Check browser console for the new log: "Making API request to: [URL]"
-2. Verify backend server is running on the correct port
+2. Verify your ai-tutor backend server is running and accessible
 3. Test API endpoints with tools like Postman or curl
 4. Check backend logs for any errors

 ## Next Steps

+1. **Start Backend**: Start your ai-tutor backend server
+2. **Test Integration**: Verify all features work with the live backend
-1. **Deploy Backend**: Deploy your ai-tutor backend to a hosting service
+3. **Deploy Backend**: Deploy your ai-tutor backend to production
-2. **Update Environment**: Set the production backend URL in your environment
+4. **Update Environment**: Set the production backend URL in your environment
-3. **Test Integration**: Verify all features work with the live backend
-4. **Monitor**: Watch for any API errors or performance issues

 ## Support

 If you encounter issues:
-1. Check the browser console for error messages
+1. Check the browser console for "Making API request to:" logs
-2. Verify your backend routes match the frontend expectations
+2. Verify your ai-tutor backend routes match the frontend expectations
 3. Ensure your backend is properly handling the request/response formats
 4. Test individual API endpoints independently

-The frontend is now ready to connect to your ai-tutor backend! 🚀
+The frontend is now properly configured to connect to your ai-tutor backend! 🚀

+**Next Action**: Start your ai-tutor backend server and test the connection.